 Oyster Sauce

 Oyster sauce is a dark and very thick sauce made with oyster extract and other seasonings.
 It lends a rich umami flavor to a dish.
-Salty, slightly sweet and full of flavor.
+Salty, slightly sweet, and full of flavor.

 Oyster sauce is an incredibly versatile sauce that can be used in marinades, dipping sauces, stir-fried noodles, and even poured right over blanched or stir-fried vegetables.

 Vegetarian versions of oyster sauce made with mushrooms are also available.
 Keep oyster sauce in the refrigerator once you open the bottle.
+The brand that I recommend is Lee Kum Kee.

 Rice Vinegar / Rice Wine Vinegar